Sutton, New Hampshire: History

 The town was granted in 1749 by the Masonian Proprietors to inhabitants of Haverhill, Newbury, and Bradford, Massachusetts, as well as Kingston, New Hampshire.
 It was called "Perrystown" after Obadiah Perry, one of the proprietors.
 But the French and Indian War delayed settlement until 1767, when David Peaslee arrived.
 Many proprietors forfeited their claims, even with an extension in 1773, so the town was regranted in 1784.
 The second group of settlers were from Sutton, Massachusetts, source of the town's current name.

+In 1981, the world’s first paintball facility was opened in Sutton.
+The facilities were operated by Bob Gurnsey, one of the inventors of paintballing.
+The facility closed in 1985.

 Geography

+Sutton is in central New Hampshire, in the western part of Merrimack County.
 According to the United States Census Bureau, the town has a total area of 112.2 sqkm, of which 110.2 sqkm are land and 2.0 sqkm are water, comprising 1.80% of the town.
-The highest point in Sutton is the summit of Kings Hill, at approximately 1930 ft above sea level, in the northwest corner of the town.
+The highest point in Sutton is the summit of Kings Hill, at approximately 1930 ft above sea level, in the northwestern corner of the town.

 The town is drained primarily by tributaries of the Warner River, which flows to the Contoocook River and ultimately the Merrimack River.
 The Lane River, a tributary of the Warner, drains a large portion of the center of town.
 The northern portion of town is drained by Cascade Brook, a north-flowing tributary of the Blackwater River, itself a tributary of the Contoocook.
-The extreme northwest corner of town is part of the Lake Sunapee watershed, draining via the Sugar River of western New Hampshire into the Connecticut River.
-Blaisdell Lake is in the southwest part of the town.
+The extreme northwestern corner of town is part of the Lake Sunapee watershed, draining via the Sugar River of western New Hampshire into the Connecticut River.
+Blaisdell Lake is in the southwestern part of the town.

 Sutton is served by Interstate 89 and New Hampshire Route 114.